Azure-Samples/azure-pipelines-remote-tasks/README.md

 3. Given that you have tasks that need to be referenced from a different organization that you are running your pipeline in, the following is needed to get set up:

    - Create a new service connection of type `Azure Repos/Team Foundation Server` which will define and secure connection to another Azure DevOps organization or follow [this guide here](./docs/guide-to-setup-service-connection.md) on how to create it.
-   - To authenticate access with personal access tokens, please see [the guide here](./docs/guide-to-creating-a-pat.md).
+   - To authenticate using Personal Access Tokens (PAT), please see [the guide here](./docs/guide-to-creating-a-pat.md).
 This PAT can be used when setting up the service connection.

 4. Create your pipeline in Azure Pipelines using existing the `azure-pipelines.yaml` file.
 For more instructions on how to create a pipeline, please see [this guide](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=python%2Ctfs-2018-2%2Cbrowser#create-your-first-python-pipeline)